Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Mystery Damn Dirty Apes.md

 This mystery has a fairly limited scope, with most of the events and investigation likely to take place at the university.

-Many of the bystanders know or suspect the truth, but have reasons to hide their involvement.
-Be sure to let the hunters know when the bystander they are talking to is being evasive or obviously concealing something, and make the hunters push each character hard to get the information.
-These secrets are another way to see how much the hunters will do—in this case, how hard will they push these bystanders?
+Many of the [[bystanders]] know or suspect the truth, but have reasons to hide their involvement.
+Be sure to let [[the hunters]] know when the bystander they are talking to is being evasive or obviously concealing something, and make [[the hunters]] push each character hard to get the information.
+These secrets are another way to see how much [[the hunters]] will do—in this case, how hard will they push these [[bystanders]]?

 The strange thefts (in order of occurrence):